lokeshagarwal2304/Location-Tracking-Using-Phone-Number/README.md

 🔹 Cloud Deployment – Host on AWS/GCP for public access.

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License and Used python .gitignore .

 ## 🤝 Contributing
 Contributions are welcome! 🎉